What instructions do the kits come with?

-If you make the sticks up to twice as heavier than the recommended weight then you might find that you need a few extra people to help whilst constructing the dome, but once locked up you'll be ok.
+If you make the sticks up to twice as heavy then you might find that you need a few extra people to help whilst constructing the dome, but once locked up you'll be ok.

-If you make them much heavier still there's a chance the dome could not support its own weight and the sticks will pop out of the hubs
+If you make them heavier still there's a chance the dome could not support its own weight and the sticks will pop out of the hubs.

 Is it possible to build a dome on your own?

 Yes, but we recommend at least 2 people.

 How do you get in?